How to Make the Perfect Espresso

 Make sure your coffee has been freshly roasted.
 At York Coffee Emporium online, all orders are sent out within a week of the roast to ensure ultimate freshness.
 Buying pre-packed coffee is a false economy - the coffee may be months from the roast, meaning it can be stale before it is even purchased.

 Make sure your coffee is freshly ground if possible.
-If you don't have a grinder and are keen to purchase one, read our Guide to Grinders HERE.
+If you don't have a grinder and are keen to purchase one, read our guide to grinders.
 If you don't want to buy a grinder, that's fine, just ensure you buy little and often to ensure your coffee is used up quickly before it goes stale.
 Ground coffee only has a shelf life once opened of up to a week, so bear this in mind when choosing quantity.

 Finally, ensure you are grinding finely for espresso, too coarse and the water will gush through and not pick up the flavour.